BOOMovo/lonlat/docs/usage.md

 # Usage

-To use tstgispypkg in a project:
+To use lonlat in a project:

 ```
-import tstgispypkg
+import lonlat
 ```